SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Related work

-\section{Related Work}
+\section{Related work}

-The deployment of DNNs on resource-constrained edge hardware has become a pivotal challenge at the intersection of machine learning and embedded systems.
+The deployment of Deep Neural Networks (DNNs) on resource-constrained edge hardware has become a pivotal challenge at the intersection of machine learning and embedded systems.
 While contemporary architectures excel in vision tasks, their computational and memory requirements frequently surpass the capabilities of low-power platforms like microcontrollers or single-board computers.
-This disparity has spurred research on model compression, encompassing techniques such as quantization, coding, and pruning.
-These methods aim to reduce the parameter count and arithmetic complexity of models while striving to maintain their representational capacity \cite{liang_pruning_2021}.
+This section organizes the existing literature into key thematic areas to highlight the current gaps in distributed edge intelligence.